as17744/rgg-slider/README.md

 - `position` _optional_ - You can decide which item shows first when the slider show up.
 Example if you pass 3 to that prop, the 4th item will show first.
 The default value is _0_.
 - `play` _optional_ - The slider can play automatically.
 Default value: _false_.
 - `duration` _optional_ - You can decide the duration of a single sliding animation.
 If the value of _play_ is false this prop will do nothing.
 Default value: _3000_.
+- `vertical` _optional_ - You can decide whether the page will scroll vertically when your finger is touch on the slider area.
+Default value: true.
 ## events
 - `slide` - Once a sliding animation finished this method will invoke to the parent component.
 There is a param passed to the method, which decalres the direction of this animation.